 The Macintosh laptop that David uses is shown as a Powerbook XXXX, a prototype model with no designation.
 Despite this, clips from the film, showing the laptop with its prominent Apple logo, were used a series of Powerbook ads at the time.
 The ads' slogan was "What kind of laptop would *you* choose to save the world?"

-Spanish television advertisements for this movie, showing the large ships hovering over New York, were mistaken by some Spaniards for real disaster news footage much as Orson Welles' War of the Worlds radio play sparked alien-war panic.
+Spanish television advertisements for this movie, showing the large ships hovering over New York City, were mistaken by some Spaniards for real disaster news footage much as Orson Welles' War of the Worlds radio play sparked alien-war panic.

-Will Smith's squadron were stationed at El Toro air base.
+Will Smith's squadron were stationed at MCAS El Toro.
 This is the same name as the air base from which the Flying Wing Bomber flew out of to drop the A-bomb on the Martians in the movie The War of the Worlds (1953).
-El Toro Marine Corps Air Station was a real air base in Orange County, California, from 1943 until its decommissioning in 1999.
+MCAS El Toro was a real air base in Orange County, California, from 1943 until its decommissioning in 1999.

 The man in the Los Angeles office building that is destroyed in the initial attack is played by Volker Engel, the movie's visual effects supervisor.
 The building also contains his initials on the exterior.

-When David is searching the telephone directory, some street names include: Last Exit, Sub Wy, Drive Wy, Sky Walk, Hard Dr, Chuckjones Dr, Theeme Pk, C. Old Maurice, Window Jump, Onthe Rd, Guesswho Blvd, Yumyum Rd and for Connie- Heresheis Av.
+When David is searching the telephone directory, some street names include: Last Exit, Sub Wy, Drive Wy, Sky Walk, Hard Dr, Chuckjones Dr (cartoonist Chuck Jones), Theeme Pk, C. Old Maurice, Window Jump, Onthe Rd, Guesswho Blvd, Yumyum Rd and for Connie- Heresheis Av.

 Using a model previously used for the film Speed (1994), the crew filmed a scene where a bus crashes through a billboard for the movie Stargate (1994), also directed by Roland Emmerich.
 They also filmed a scene where a theater whose marquee reads "Coming Soon: Independence Day" is destroyed.
 However, neither scene appears in the final cut.

-To achieve the effect of flames traveling down the street, the crew had a miniature tilted at 90 degrees and placed the explosives at the bottom, with a camera mounted on the top filming at high speed.
-When the film was then played at normal speed, it gave the illusion that the flames were traveling laterally at average speed.
+To achieve the effect of flames traveling along the street, the crew placed a downward-facing high-speed camera above a miniature model of a street tilted at roughly ninety degrees.
+When explosives were set off on the ground, the flames would rise toward the camera while engulfing the model.
+When the film was then played at normal speed, it gave the illusion that the flames were traveling laterally at the speed seen in the film.